|The mortuary where Lauren held her sleepover wasn't quite this scary on the outside, but they're all creepy on the inside.|

 Not five minutes later, we heard the sound of Lauren's parents pulling into the mortuary garage.
 We settled ourselves in front of the TV.
 A few minutes later, Lauren's mom came in.

 Lauren's mother took a piece of fudge from the Pyrex dish.
 "Tasty," she proclaimed after eating it.
-She looked strangely at her own Pyrex dish containing the fudge Catherine had supposedly brought, and at the pan in the sink, though she said nothing.
+She looked strangely at her own Pyrex dish containing the fudge Claire had supposedly brought, and at the pan in the sink, though she said nothing.

 An hour or so later, Lauren's dad wandered through.
 If he had noticed anything amiss in his mortuary, he certainly didn't say anything about it.